EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    carbon market feature is disabled.
 Defaults to an empty list.

 method
    Method used to equilibrate the carbon market.
 Defaults to a simple iterative scheme.
+[INSERT OPTIONS HERE]

 commodities
    Commodities that make up the carbon market.
 Defaults to an empty list.